 Listen to your body if you are outside for extended periods of time.
 Staying hydrated, wearing lots of sunscreen, taking breaks from the sun and wearing protective headwear can all help curb the potential of heatstroke.

 Another (sadly) common occurrence on Independence Day is the heightened frequency of drunk drivers.
 It is estimated that around 1.5 billion dollars is spent on beer and wine during the month of July – and some of it unfortunately makes its way into the driver’s seat.
 Under no circumstance should anyone consider driving under the influence, or getting into a car with someone impaired.
-Impaired drivers accounted for nearly 30% of all car crash fatalities in 2017.
+Impaired drivers accounted for 28-29% of all car crash fatalities from 2016 to 2019.

 One of the greatest parts about the 4th of July is the food!
 Everyone loves a good BBQ cookout, but a lot of responsibility comes along with playing chef.
 Especially when cooking for large groups of people, making sure you are handling food with care is of utmost importance.
 Food that isn’t stored or cooked properly can lead to food poisoning – and if you have had food poisoning before, you know it’s better to avoid it at all costs.
 Wash your hands, don’t cross-contaminate your meats and refrigerate your leftovers.
 These simple things could save you from a few very unpleasant days.